AresMUSH/aresmush/game/plugins/mail/help/mail_sending.md

 `mail/reply <message>` - Replies to the last message you read.
 `mail/reply <#>=<message>` - Replies to a message.

 Ares also supports MUX-style mail composition, which lets you write your mail in pieces instead of all at once.
-See %xhhelp mail composition%xn.
+See `help mail composition`.